Affiliate links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Shure MV7?

-If you’re looking for something vocal-specific and want to stay within the Shure realm, check out the Shure 55SH Series II and Shure Super 55.
+If you’re looking for something vocal-specific and want to stay within the Shure realm, check out the Shure 55SH Series II ($199 at Amazon) and Shure Super 55 Deluxe ($248 at Amazon).
 These two mics are very similar to one another and both offer excellent vocal reproduction and an attractive Elvis-style design.
-The 55SH Series II has a cardioid polar pattern and the Super 55 has a supercardioid polar pattern which just means the latter a little more directional than the former.
+The 55SH Series II has a cardioid polar pattern and the Super 55 Deluxe has a supercardioid polar pattern which just means the latter is a little more directional than the former.
 Neither mic requires phantom power which certainly comes in handy if you’re using it for live performance, but they can also be used as great recording microphones.

 If you want to save quite a bit of money but also benefit from some great hardware and features, the Movo UM700 is a great value microphone.
-This USB mic costs $100 USD and has a triple-mic capsule array, much like the beloved Blue Yeti, and records 16-bit/48kHz audio files.
+This USB mic costs $79 at Amazon and has a triple-mic capsule array, much like the beloved Blue Yeti, and records 16-bit/48kHz audio files.
 The UM700 has four polar patterns (stereo, omnidirectional, cardioid, and bidirectional), plus you can use the headphone jack to monitor your recording.

 Frequently asked questions about the Shure MV7

 The Shure MV5C is incredibly different than the Shure MV7.
-First, it’s $150 cheaper and is much smaller.
+First, it’s much cheaper ($97 at Amazon) and is much smaller.
 Also, it is specifically designed to be used on conference calls because it comes with a Speech Enhancement feature.
 Overall, the Shure MV7 is a much nicer microphone than the MV5C, but if you just need an affordable mic for your Zoom meetings, it’s worth considering the MV5C.